Alfresco/docs-alfresco/enterprise-viewer/latest/config/actions.md

 ---
-title: Configuring AEV Actions and Modes
+title: Configuring AEV actions and modes
 ---

 To modify what actions and modes appear in the Alfresco Enterprise Viewer, certain properties can be edited in the `openannotate-override-placeholders.properties` file.
 This file would have been deployed to the tomcat classpath as a part of the install process.
 Note that in order for changes to this file to take effect, the tomcat will need to be restarted after the changes are made.